delamorinierejh/wdi-project-1/README.md

 ####A Tetris Game by Johnnie de La Moriniere

-##TECHNOLOGY

-The game is built using HTML5, CSS3 and JavaScript/JQuery.

-##OVERVIEW
+##Overview

 This game was created as my first project during a Web Development Course in London.

-##CONTROLS
+It was built using HTML5, CSS3 and JavaScript/JQuery.

+##Controls
 * Left/Right - move the active shape along the x-axis in the grid
 * Down - Speed up the descent of the shape
 * Esc - pause the game
 * M - mute the sounds

-##JS/JQUERY OVERIVEW
+##JavaScript/jQuery Overview
 #####Grid Structure
 A standard Tetris grid consists of 200 squares (20 rows of 10), but my grid contains an extra 4 rows, which are hidden above the upper edge of the grid div.
 This area is used to originally generate each new shape before it drops into the visible area of the grid.